Escobita/selenium/selenium-core/selenium-website/src/main/rst/cn/05_selenium_rc.rst

 something is trying to look like your application, but really is not a significant security risk.
 So, it responds by alerting you with popup messages.

 ..
-Please, can someone verify that I explained certificates correctly?—this is an area I'm not certain I understand well yet.
+Please, can someone verify that I explained certificates correctly?鈥攖his is an area I'm not certain I understand well yet.

 To get around this, Selenium-RC, (again when using a run mode that support